irudik/irudik.github.io/_pages/about.md

 **Equity and efficiency in international climate adaptation portfolios**
 Derek Lemoine, Antonia Marcheva, Ivan Rudik

+**The factor bias of climate change and the distribution of income**
+Tianzi Liu, Ivan Rudik, Zebang Xu

 **Improving benefits of the Conservation Reserve Program for biodiversity**
 Chen-Ti Chen, Alison Johnston, Catherine Kling, Amanda Rodewald, Ivan Rudik